Jaime Garzón: Murder

-On Tuesday, August 10, 1999, Garzón visited the paramilitary leader Ángel Gaitán Mahecha, who was in the Modelo Prison in Bogotá with the intention to arrange a meeting with Carlos Castaño.
-The meeting was to be held on August 14 in the Córdoba Department.
+On Tuesday, 10 August 1999, Garzón visited the paramilitary leader Ángel Gaitán Mahecha, who was in the Modelo Prison in Bogotá with the intention to arrange a meeting with Carlos Castaño.
+The meeting was to be held on 14 August in the Córdoba Department.

-On Wednesday, August 11, Garzón said to his wife and a makeup artist that he was going to be killed the next day.
+On Wednesday, 11 August, Garzón said to his wife and a makeup artist that he was going to be killed the next day.

-On Friday, August 13, at 5:45, local time, Garzón was approaching the Radionet station in Bogotá in his gray Jeep Cherokee.
+On Friday, 13 August, at 5:45, local time, Garzón was approaching the Radionet station in Bogotá in his gray Jeep Cherokee.
 When he was turning toward the south coming from 26th Street in the Barrio Quinta Paredes sector, in front of Corferias, two men riding a high velocity white motorcycle with hidden plates approached the car and called his name, then shot him five times.
 He was 38 years old.

 The word quickly spread as his own colleagues at Radionet were the first to give the news to Colombia.
 Hundreds of people went out into the streets.
 The vehicular traffic worsened when a pedestrian bridge fell onto the North Highway, near 122nd Street, because a group of people thought wrongly that the funeral would pass by the site.
 Three people died and 30 were injured.

 On that Friday night, sports presenter César Augusto Londoño for Noticiero CM& had to introduce a memorial note to Heriberto de la Calle, one of the characters of his murdered companion.
 He introduced the note saying: "that's all for sports ...
 Shitty country!".

-On February 5, 2021, the court confirmed the 26-year sentence against former ADS deputy director José Miguel Narváez for the murder of Jaime Garzón after more than 21 years of the crime.
+On 5 February 2021, the court confirmed the 26-year sentence against former ADS deputy director José Miguel Narváez for the murder of Garzón after more than 21 years of the crime.

+In 2025, the Colombian government acknowledged it's responsibility for his death "by action and omission" in front of the Inter-American Commission on Human Rights.